apache/couchdb-documentation/rfcs/008-map-indexes.md

 ## Abstract

 Map indexes will have their data model stored in FoundationDB.
 Each index is grouped via its design doc's view signature.
-An index will have the index key/value pairs stored, along with the last sequence number from the changes feed used to update the index.
+An index will store the index's key/values, size of the index and the last sequence number from the changes feed used to update the index.

-Indexes will be build using the background jobs api, `couch_jobs`, and will use the changes feed.
+Indexes will be built using the background jobs api, `couch_jobs`, and will use the changes feed.
 There will be new size limitations on keys (10KB) and values (100KB) that are emitted from a map function.

 ## Requirements Language